cf-convention/cf-convention.github.io/Meetings/2024-Workshop.md

 ## Documents

-All the presentations and notes for the plenary and breakout sessions will be available in this [Google Drive folder]() (Not yet available).
+All the presentations and notes for the plenary and breakout sessions will be available in this [Google Drive folder][DOC].

 ----------------------------------------------------------------------------------------